RTXteam/RTX/README.md

 Many people contributed to the development of ARAX and RTX.
 A list of code contributors can be found under [contributors](graphs/contributors), in addition to the current team members listed above.
-In addition to the code contributors listed in this repo, we gratefully acknowledge technical assistance, contributions, and helpful feedback from NCATS staff (Christine Colvis, Noel Southall, Mark Williams, Trung Nguyen, Tyler Beck, Sarah Stemann, Debbi Adelakun, and Tyler Peryea), and Will Byrd, Greg Rosenblatt, Michael Patton,
+In addition to the code contributors listed in this repository, we gratefully acknowledge technical assistance, contributions, and helpful feedback from NCATS staff (Christine Colvis, Noel Southall, Mark Williams, Trung Nguyen, Tyler Beck, Sarah Stemann, Debbi Adelakun, and Tyler Peryea), and Will Byrd, Greg Rosenblatt, Michael Patton,